One of Two Species of Wolves in the World

-Intermediate in size between the Gray Wolf (Canis lupus) and the Coyote (Canis latrans), Red Wolves look something like large Coyotes.
-They are distinctly long-legged and “square.”
+Intermediate in size between the gray wolf (Canis lupus) and the coyote (Canis latrans), red wolves look something like large coyotes.

 Range